hpcosta/stopwords/README.md

-# Lists of Stopwords for English and Spanish
+# Lists of Stopwords for English, Spanish, German and Italian

 * EN-stopwords.txt
   * List of stopwords for English